 This dated dogma has been kicking around for well over half a century; in fact, apart from vinyl records, it’s about the only thing over 50 that group-think Adland openly embraces.

-Sure, it made sense back in the 1950s/60s, when the Mad Men ruled and “we’ve never had it so good” confidence drove consumption.
-The Boomers’ free-spending parents, the 18-49 demo of the day, made ideal targets versus cautious grandmas and grandpas who spent sparingly, fearful another Great Depression might appear at any moment.
+The Boomers’ free-spending parents, the 18-49 demo of the day, made ideal targets versus cautious grandmas and grandpas who feared another Great Depression might appear at any moment.

 But it’s silly to pretend today’s Boomers and Gen Xers – who adapted decade after decade, driving innovation and invention on every front – become their own grandparents at the stroke of midnight as they turn fifty.

-Refuting Myth #1: Easy to engage via conventional media/messaging
+Refuting Myth #1: Easy to reach and engage

 In general it’s true that the over 50 audience indexes high for media consumption.